Meteorological history of Hurricane Harvey: Texas landfalls and subsequent stalling

 By late on August 27, the cyclone completed an anticyclonic loop and began a slow southeastward drift towards the Gulf of Mexico; at this time Harvey was only a minimal tropical storm.
 Deep convection formed repeatedly in Harvey's right semicircle as it had remained over water, which likely helped the system to sustain tropical-storm-force winds despite being centered over land.
 Still moving slowly, Harvey emerged back over water into Matagorda Bay late on August 28.
 Once back over the warm waters of the Gulf of Mexico, deep convection blossomed well to the north of the center of the tropical storm, which led to slight strengthening.
 The center of the storm continued to drift to the east-southeast into the early hours of August 29, but never strayed more than 70 mi away from the Texan coast.
 Convection blossomed again later that day, with the center jumping northwards into the convection as Harvey began moving to the northeast.
-Consequently, Harvey's winds reached a third and final peak of 45 knat 18:00 UTC.
+Consequently, Harvey's winds reached a third and final peak of 45 kn at 18:00 UTC.
 As a ridge built over the western Atlantic, Harvey began to be steered north-northeastwards back towards the United States coast.
 Strong vertical wind shear weakened the storm somewhat as it approached the coast of Louisiana, though the central pressure continued to fall to around 990 mbar.